 11 And the LORD spoke to Moses, saying, 12 "When you take the sum of the children of Israel after their number, they shall each give a ransom for his soul to the LORD when you number them so that there may be no plague among them when you number them.
 13 This they shall give, everyone who passes among those who are numbered: half a shekel after the shekel of the sanctuary (a shekel is twenty gerahs).
 A half shekel shall be the offering of the LORD.
 14 Everyone who passes among those who are numbered from twenty years old and above shall give an offering to the LORD.
 15 The rich shall not give more and the poor shall not give less than half a shekel when they give an offering to the LORD to make an atonement for your souls.
 16 And you shall take the atonement-money of the children of Israel and shall appoint it for the service of the Tabernacle of the Congregation so that it may be a memorial to the children of Israel before the LORD to make an atonement for your souls."

 17 And the LORD spoke to Moses, saying, 18 "You shall also make a basin of brass, and its foot also of brass, to wash in.
 And you shall put it between the Tabernacle of the Congregation and the altar, and you shall put water therein.
 19 For Aaron and their sons shall wash their hands and their feet in it.
-20 When they go into the Tabernacle of the Congregation, they shall wash with water so that they do not die, or when they come near to the altar to minister to burn offering made by fire to the LORD.
+20 When they go into the Tabernacle of the Congregation, they shall wash with water so that they do not die, or when they come near to the altar to minister, to burn an offering made by fire to the LORD.
 21 Thus they shall wash their hands and their feet so that they do not die.
 And it shall be a statute forever to them, even to him and to his seed throughout their generations."

 22 Moreover, the LORD spoke to Moses, saying, 23 "Take also for yourself principal spices: of pure myrrh five hundred shekels, of sweet cinnamon half as much, even two hundred and fifty shekels, of sweet calamus two hundred and fifty shekels, 24 Of cassia five hundred shekels, after the shekel of the sanctuary, and of olive-oil a hin.
 25 And you shall make it an oil of holy ointment, an ointment compound after the art of the perfumer.
 It shall be a holy anointing oil.
 26 And you shall anoint the Tabernacle of the Congregation with it, and also the ark of the testimony, 27 The table and all its vessels, the candlestick and its vessels, the altar of incense, 28 The altar of burnt-offering with all its vessels, and the basin and its foot.
 29 And you shall sanctify them so that they may be most holy.
 Whatever touches them shall be holy.
 30 And you shall anoint Aaron and his sons and consecrate them so that they may minister to me in the priest's office.
 31 And you shall speak to the children of Israel, saying, 'This shall be a holy anointing oil to me throughout your generations.
 32 Upon man's flesh it shall not be poured, neither shall you make any other like it after its composition.
 It is holy and it shall be holy to you.
 33 Whoever compounds any like it, or whoever puts any of it upon a stranger, shall even be cut off from his people.'"